PasswordIs0000/gpx2pln/README.md

 ## Disclaimer

-Uses data from https://github.com/mwgg/Airports and https://ourairports.com/data/ to find the nearest airports to the departure and destination if requested.
+Uses data from [GitHub/mwgg](https://github.com/mwgg/Airports) and [OurAirports](https://ourairports.com/data/) to find the nearest airports to the departure and destination.
+Imports airport database from [Little Navmap](https://albar965.github.io/littlenavmap.html) if found on the machine.

-Uses https://github.com/hickeroar/LatLon23 for calculations with geo-coordinates.
+Uses [LatLon23](https://github.com/hickeroar/LatLon23) for calculations with geo-coordinates.

 Cheers and much thanks to the authors!